Paul-Hi/il_conv/README.md

 ...
 $ il_conv -v -x issues_tasking_TCVX_v6.3r1.xml -r readme_tricore_v6.3r1_inspector_v1.0r6.html logfile.txt
 ```
+Note:
+- 'issues_tasking_TCVX_v6.3r1.xml               == XML export from the issue portal
+- 'readme_tricore_v6.3r1_inspector_v1.0r7.html' == Release note for your Inspector version
+- logfile.txt                                   == one or several file which have inspector detection messages gathered for you build.

 ## Features:
 - [x] Command line tool
 - [x] Can use all published information from TASKING issue portal (XML export to be done by user)